eduardfc/Board-Game-Gizmo/README.md

-### My first repository is awesome!
+### The  Board Game Gizmo
+### Some Board Gamer Tools in a Small Box
+### Based on the powerful STM32f103 uController

+<<< WARNING: >>> The project is under HEAVY documentation, but the software is complete and the prototype is fully operational.

-I'm Ed Castro and here it's my first GitHub repository.
+I'm Ed Castro and this is my first GitHub repository.
-If you see this file on my project, it's because I'm learning Git.

-My mood:

-> [MOOD NAME]

-My favorite color:

-> [COLOR NAME]

 Thank you so much for reading! ☺